-For this shellfish area, 1 biota samples was available from 2008.
-There were no water samples available.
-The shellfish guideline values for biota outlined in Table 1 were not breached in the available sample.
+For this designated area there are 9 water samples and 6 biota samples available from between 2004 and 2008.
+The mandatory and guideline values outlined in Table 1 were not breached in any of the available samples.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the November 2008 and August 2009 samples.
+For this designated area there are 13 faecal coliform biota results available from between December 2003 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in 3 samples (December 2003, March 2007, August 2009).
+Therefore, this shellfish area is compliant overall with the faecal coliform guideline value.